tunny17/Tunny17/README.md

 <h2>My Favourite Repos</h2>

-- <a href="https://tunny.netlify.app/"> portfolio</a>  - my portfolio made with react
+- <a href="https://tunny.netlify.app/"> portfolio</a>  - my portfolio

 - <a href="https://akinmade.netlify.app/"> photo gallery</a>  - akinmade's fashion gallery

-- <a href="https://tunny-weatherapp.netlify.app/"> weather app</a>  - a react weather app
+- <a href="https://github.com/tunny17/cryptoverse"> cryptoverse</a>  - a website for the upadate on different cryptocurrencies.

 - <a  href="https://tunnymedia.netlify.app/"> tunnytube</a> - my very own replica of youtube

-- <a href="https://tunnybookstore.netlify.app/"> bookstore </a>   - a bookstore made using react and a local api
+- <a href="https://github.com/tunny17/ecommerce-store"> tunnystore </a>   - an ecommerce app for restaurants to make ordering food easier.

 - <a  href="https://tunnymarketplace.netlify.app/"> nft marketplace</a> - a frontend template for an nft marketplace

-- <a  href="https://borderlessqh.netlify.app/"> borderless </a> - a landing page for borderlesshq
+- <a  href="https://github.com/tunny17/construction"> Spaceville </a> - a landing page for a construction company